-- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud such as opportunities for fraudulent manipulation of financial statements, and determined that the principal risks were related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to the valuation of technical provisions, and significant one-off or unusual transactions; and - Addressing the risks of fraud through management override of controls by performing journal entry testing.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud. - Gaining an understanding of the internal controls established to mitigate risks related to fraud. - Discussing amongst the engagement team the risks of fraud such as opportunities for fraudulent manipulation of financial statements. - Performing the work set out under 'Key audit matters' within this report over the valuation of the long-term business provisions; and - Addressing the risks of fraud through management override of controls by performing journal entry testing.